semantic-systems/ELEnglishWD/README.md

 The links to the datasets can be found in folder [datasets](datasets).
 Both files [dataset_links.json](datasets/dataset_links.json) and [links.txt](datasets/links.txt)
 contain the links to all datasets which were found.
 Additionally, the [download_datasets.py](datasets/download_datasets.py) script downloads all easily downloadable datasets.
+Note that some datasets still need to be downloaded manually.
+Those will be mentioned on execution.

 ### Running ES tests